-April 2013 Update: It appears that Chef Mike closed the venerable mall cart, but you can still enjoy his sandwiches and flair at his freestanding Metro Grill at the Waterfront at 13th and Webb.
+2014 Update: It appears that Chef Mike closed the venerable mall cart, but you can still enjoy his sandwiches and flair at his freestanding Metro Grill on West Central.

 One conundrum that occurs with the chain free establishments are the limited hours that some choose to operate.
 Many of the places we encounter have a lunch service only or they may be closed after lunch until the dinner crowd arrives.
 Most places are usually closed by 9pm and due to some of the locations you really wouldn’t want to be there after 9.
 Damn those snazzy chain places and their ability to sling out food till midnight!
 This anecdote leads to the problem my sister and I were having trying to locate a place to have a late lunch at 3 pm on a weekday.
 Suddenly, as if I had been shot with a bullet, a diamond bullet through my forehead I suggested going to the mall food court.
 Yeah, you guessed it, I had a craving for Sbarro pizza.